raeeschachar/edx-platform/docs/en_us/data/source/internal_data_formats/sql_schema.rst

 -----------
   This value is 1 if the user has clicked on the activation link that was sent to them when they created their account, and 0 otherwise.

   Users who have ``is_active`` = 0 generally cannot log into the system.
-However, when users first create their account, they are automatically logged in even though they are not active.
+However, when users first create an account, they are automatically logged in even though they have not yet activated the account.
 This is to let them experience the site immediately without having to check their email.
-They do see a little banner at the top of their dashboard reminding them to check their email and activate their account when they have time.
-If they log out, they won't be able to log back in again until they've activated.
-However, because our sessions last a long time, it is theoretically possible for someone to use the site as a student for days without being "active".
+A message displays on the dashboard to remind users to check their email and activate their accounts when they have time.
+When they log out, they cannot log back in again until activation is complete.
+However, because our sessions last a long time, it is possible for someone to use the site as a student for days without being "active".

   Once ``is_active`` is set to 1, the only circumstance in which it is set back to 0 is if the user is banned (which is a very rare, manual operation).